bfeitknecht/vault/vault/sem1/DMath/UE/U11/DMath_U11_bf.md

 ___

-Let's disprove with a counterexample:
+Let's disprove the implication with a counterexample:

 >Let $\Sigma = \{\mathcal S, \mathcal P, \tau, \phi\}$ where $\mathcal S = \{0,1\}$, $\mathcal P = \{0,1\}$, $\tau(1)=1$ and $\phi(1,0)= 0, \ \phi(1,1)= 1$.